 When people walk into a room, it’s a disaster.
 Competing priorities.
 Hierarchy.
 Unshared understandings.
 Constraints.
 Hopes.
 Expectations.
 Needs.

 A friend once told me that he learned to cook a chicken by overcooking a hundred chickens.
-I learned to facilitate a conversation by wasting everybody’s time many times over in a great many overcooked meetings.2 Sensing this problem, I became a collector of systems and methods that address how and why people work together.
+I learned to facilitate a conversation by wasting everybody’s time many times over in a great many overcooked meetings.((“This meeting has no intended outcome and we will not meet it.”))
+Sensing this problem, I became a collector of systems and methods that address how and why people work together.

 It took until my first encounter with liberating structures in 02012 that I found something that really worked for me, works for my colleagues, and—I hope—might do some work for you as well.

 “Five conventional structures guide the way we organize routine interactions and how groups work together: presentations, managed discussions, open discussions, status reports and brainstorm sessions.
 Liberating Structures add 33 more options to the big five conventional approaches.”

 For me, the value in liberating structures starts with naming the kinds of ineffective slurry we do by default in group discussion or group work environments.
 The stuff that goes onto agendas.

 What you do with liberating structures is this: